Treehouse of Horror IV: Cultural references

 The wrap-around segments are a reference to Rod Serling's Night Gallery.
 The paintings seen in these segments are parodies of well-known works, including van Gogh's Self-Portrait, September 1889, Munch's The Scream, Magritte's The Son of Man, David's The Death of Marat, Dalí's The Persistence of Memory, Picasso's Three Musicians, and Escher's Ascending and Descending, all featuring members of the Simpson family.
 (The last painting, shown before "Bart Simpson's Dracula", is Dogs Playing Poker.)
 Marge says that the following episode is scary, and that maybe viewers should listen to the War of the Worlds broadcast instead.

 "The Devil and Homer Simpson" is a parody of Stephen Vincent Benét's story "The Devil and Daniel Webster".
-The first time the Devil appears, he resembles the demon Chernabog from Fantasia.
-After Homer discovers a technicality and boasts that he's "smarter than the devil" the Devil turns into the Chernabog-esque demon and intones, "I'll see you in Hell yet, Homer Simpson!"
-The scene in Hell where Homer is fed all the doughnuts in the world, and asks for more, is a direct parody of the cartoon Pigs is Pigs, in which the character Piggy is taken in by a scientist and forced to eat all the food in the world.
+After Homer initially outsmarts the Devil, the latter morphs into a form resembling Chernabog, the demon from Fantasia.
+David Silverman particularly admired the animation during this sequence.
+The scene in Hell where Homer is fed all the doughnuts in the world, and asks for more, is a direct parody of the Merrie Melodies cartoon Pigs is Pigs, in which the character Piggy is taken in by a mad scientist and force-fed food to his ironic glee.
 The demon who feeds Homer all the donuts in the world says: "I don't understand it.
 James Coco went mad in fifteen minutes!"
 Coco was an actor known for his culinary talents and best-selling cookbooks.
 The "jury of the damned" includes John Wilkes Booth, Lizzie Borden, John Dillinger, Blackbeard, Benedict Arnold, Richard Nixon (who points out that he is not yet dead) (Note: In real life, Nixon died 5 months after this episode aired.) and the starting lineup of the 1976 Philadelphia Flyers, a reference to their days as the Broad Street Bullies, when they were notorious for their violent playing style.